 Simply put: Ads.txt stands for Authorized Digital Sellers.
 It’s a simple, flexible, and secure method that publishers (websites) and ad buyers can use to declare the companies that are authorized to sell their digital ad inventory.

-Ads.txt was created by IAB Tech Lab o make it harder for fraudulent sellers to tout bogus inventory across ad exchanges.
+Ads.txt was created by Interactive Advertising Bureau (IAB) Tech Lab to make it harder for fraudulent sellers to tout bogus inventory across ad exchanges.
 By creating a public list of Authorized Digital Sellers, ads.txt creates increased transparency and gives publishers more control over their inventory in the market, making it harder for bad players to sell fraudulent inventory.
 As publishers adopt ads.txt, ad buyers will be able to more easily identify the Authorized Digital Sellers for a certain participating publisher, allowing buyers to be confident that the inventory they’re purchasing is authentic.

 Choozle Director of AdOps Kendra Rizzo said, “Ad fraud is a prevalent part of the programmatic industry and both the buy and supply sides need to work together to prevent and limit fraudulent activity in the space.
 A lot of this can be helped by the usage of advanced metrics and diligent prevention tactics that can be aided further by the widespread adoption and implementation of ads.txt.”